JordanRL/operator-overloading-rfc/README.md

 The reassignment operators are optimized as part of the compile step to instances of the base operators.
 If control of reassignment operators independently of the associated plain operators were to be supported, changes to how this optimization is done would be needed.

+### Implied Operators

+Several operators are supported by this RFC through automatic optimizations that occur.
+Some of these operators could be supported with direct overrides, such as the implied comparison operators.
+Such direct support for implied operators is left to future scope.

 ### Scalar Objects

 This RFC could impact and make the often explored scalar objects concept more fully featured, or even unneeded.
 It could, alternatively, make ensuring their behavior more difficult.
 Either way it is likely that this RFC would affect the scope of any scalar objects RFC.